FomTarro/VTS-Sharp/README.md

 This library can also be found on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/vts-sharp-203218), but this repo will always be the most up-to-date version.

 ## Usage
 In order to start making a plugin, simply make a class which extends `VTSPlugin`.
 In your class, call the [`Initialize`](#void-initialize) method.
 Pass in your preferred implementations of a [JSON utility](#interface-ijsonutility), of a [websocket](#interface-iwebsocket), and of a [mechanism to store the authorization token](#interface-itokenstorage).
 Specify what happens on a successful or unsuccessful initialization.
 That's it.
+In fact, these steps are all done for you already, out of the box, in the `MyFirstPlugin` class!
 From there, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 You can find an example of custom plugin creation in the `Examples` folder, which also includes default implementations of the aforementioned initialization dependencies.